jamesjyoon/llm_interpretability/README.md

 ## Interpretability Methods

-This implementation references two major approaches for model explanation:
+This implementation references three major approaches for model explanation:

 - **LIME (Local Interpretable Model-agnostic Explanations)**: A perturbation-based technique that trains local surrogate models to identify feature importance.
 While model-agnostic and easy to apply to text, it can be sensitive to sampling strategies.

 - **KernelSHAP**: Approximates Shapley values using a weighted kernel that emphasizes coalitions near the original input.
 It inherits desirable properties (local accuracy, missingness, consistency) while remaining practical for deep networks through sampling.
+-
+- **ROAR (Remove And Retrain)**: A direct faithfulness evaluation method that measures how much model accuracy drops when top-ranked features are iteratively removed and the model is retrained.
+While computationally expensive for large models, ROAR provides a strong empirical measure of explanation fidelity.

 For classification evaluation, we complement accuracy-based metrics with the **Matthews Correlation Coefficient (MCC)**, which provides a balanced score (−1 to +1) that remains informative under class imbalance.
 An MCC of +1 indicates perfect predictions, 0 matches random guessing, and −1 reflects complete disagreement.

 Methodology: Computed vs. Static Properties
-The evaluation of XAI properties (F1–F11) in experiments_llama_3.2_1B.py utilizes a hybrid approach.
+The evaluation of XAI properties (F1–F11) in llama_3.2_1B_xai_full.py and llama_3.2_1B_roar.py utilizes a hybrid approach.
 While properties dependent on the data distribution are calculated at runtime, properties inherent to the algorithmic design of LIME/SHAP or those requiring prohibitive computational resources are assigned static values based on established literature.
 1. Dynamically Computed Properties
 These scores are calculated during execution based on the specific Llama-3.2-1B model and SST-2 dataset:
 F1.1 Scope: Measures the diversity of features selected across the evaluation set.